oasis-tcs/odata-specs/docs/odata-url-conventions/odata-url-conventions.md

 followed by the name for the computed dynamic property.
 This name MUST differ from the names of declared or dynamic properties of the identified resources.
+Services MAY support compute instructions that address dynamic properties added by other compute instructions within the same `$compute` system query option, provided that the service can determine an evaluation sequence.

 The [OData-ABNF](#ODataABNF) `compute` syntax rule defines the formal grammar of the `$compute` query option.